 On the next videos online page a comparison has been made between three dynamic microphones which I use during online trumpet lessons: a Shure sm57, an Audix i-5 and a more budget Behringer B906.
 The video has been recorded in combination with a Mackie ProFX10v3 usb mixer audio interface and Zoom video.

 My newest assets are two Mackie microphones, see above for microphone pictures which are not expensive and very well manufactured.
-The Mackie EM-91CU costs around €34 and can be plugged into the computer easily and you don’t need an expensive external interface.
-The sound is quite powerful and maybe a bit brighter than the somewhat more expensive Mackie EM-91C which is a condenser microphone and needs an external interface with phantom power.
+The Mackie EM-91CU costs around €37 and can be plugged into the computer easily and you don’t need an expensive external interface.
+The sound is quite powerful and maybe a bit brighter than the more expensive Mackie EM-91C which is a condenser microphone and needs an external interface with phantom power.
 This Mackie EM-91C costs around €80.
 On the next page ‘videos online’ I have compared both Mackies in a video so you can judge for yourselves.
 Stay tuned!

 For continuation: